guidance-guarantee-programme/pension_guidance/content/state_pension.en.md

 ## Get a State Pension statement

-You can get a [State Pension statement](https://www.gov.uk/state-pension-statement) to find out how much you may get and the number of qualifying years on your [National Insurance record](https://www.gov.uk/check-national-insurance-record).
+[Check your State Pension online](https://www.gov.uk/check-state-pension) to find out how much you could get, when you could get it, and if you could increase the amount you get.

 ## Defer the State Pension

 You can increase your income in retirement if you don’t claim your State Pension when you reach State Pension age.
 This is called [deferring the State Pension](https://www.gov.uk/deferring-state-pension).

-You may also be able to [top up](https://www.gov.uk/statepensiontopup) your State Pension.